 Just like a tree planted by the water, Lord,

 "Be patient, then, brothers, until the Lord's coming.
 See how the farmer waits for the land to yield its valuable crop and how patient he is for the autumn and spring rains."
-(5:7)
+(James 5:7)

 James uses the farmer as an example.
 First Century people were much closer to agriculture than our society today.
-While 70% of the US population, for example, is clustered in urban areas and agriculture employs only 6% of the population, in Jesus' day it was very much different.
+While 80% of the US population, for example, is clustered in urban areas79 and agriculture and food sectors employ only 10% of the population,80 in Jesus' day it was very much different.
 Nearly everyone lived in villages and went out to work their land.
 They knew about the vicissitudes of the weather.
 In Palestine there were two rainy seasons: the autumn rains (the "early rains") and the spring rains ("the latter rains").
 Both had to fall for the crops to ripen and be ready for harvest.
 There was no use trying to hurry it up.
 Farmers learned patience.

 Jesus' Second Coming can be compared to a harvest.
 There's no hurrying up the time.
 We must be patient, and hopeful, sure of eventual harvest.
 But like the farmer, we must be ready.
 When the harvest is here there is no time for waiting.
 It must happen today.

 "Don't grumble against each other, brothers, or you will be judged.
 The Judge is standing at the door!"
-(5:9)
+(James 5:9)

 Complaining can be so sweet sometimes.
 Just griping gives you a chance to get some of that internal frustration out where others can feel sorry for you.
 James had a word for it: grumbling.
-The Greek word is stenazō , "sigh, groan" because of an undesirable circumstance.
-With the preposition kata is has the meaning "groan against, complain of someone."9
+The Greek word is stenazō, "sigh, groan" because of an undesirable circumstance.
+With the preposition kata is has the meaning "to express discontent, complain"81

 "Now these things occurred as examples to keep us from setting our hearts on evil things as they did....
 And do not grumble, as some of them did--and were killed by the destroying angel" (1 Corinthians 10:6, 10)